To enter the realm of The Fynoderee, please confirm you are of legal drinking age in your country of residence:or No thanks.

 '"Ushtey Bea", meaning "Water of Life" - the Manx Gaelic expression for Whiskey

-Earlier this year, our first trial cask of new spirit distilled by us in 2018 reached the landmark age of 3 years, 3 months and 3 days - the minimum aging period that we are adopting for our Single Malt Whiskey.
+In 2022, our first trial cask of new spirit distilled by us in 2018 reached the landmark age of 3 years, 3 months and 3 days - the minimum aging period that we are adopting for our Single Malt Whiskey.

 This extra minimum time in the barrel is a homage to our Island’s ancient triskelion symbol - The Three Legs of Mann - and a nod towards a famous expression on our island: "Traa dy Lioor", meaning "Time Enough".